jafudi/flexpair-website/index.md

 - Ubuntu 20.04 LTS with lightweight LXQt desktop requires only 1 GB of RAM (often available for free)

 ## Inclusion through maximum flexibility
-- actively supports synchronous and asynchronous work modes
+- looks and sexual identity does not matter on Flexpair ⚧️🦄
-- Made by neurodiverse people for neurodiverse people 🧑‍🤝‍🧑
+- anxiety related to being in front of a camera or among people 🎗️🧘
-- there is many top talented neurodiverse people out there
+- made by neurodiverse people for neurodiverse people
-- flexible work location
+- care for your child and about your career 👶🌡️
-- we are many - unfortunately: that is true for the mentally ill
+- source your top talent worldwide 🌍🧑🏿‍💻

 ## Personal boundaries and data protection
 - Flexpair deliberately does not offer video conferencing.
 Because remote work should not feel like being a lone wolf in one moment and like Big Brother in the next.